kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 **Colour-coding**

 Plotting any two score variables on a scatter plot provides good insight into the relationship between those independent variables.
 Additional information can be provided by colour-coding the points on the plot by some other, 3rd variable of interest.
 For example, a binary colour scheme could denote success of failure of each observation.
 A continuous 3rd variable can be implied using a varying colour scheme, going from reds to oranges to yellows to greens and then blue, together with an accompanying legend.
 For example profitability of operation at that point, or some other process variable, or the size of the residual error (SPE) - we will also explain this SPE more thoroughly in the section on interpreting :ref:`SPE plots <LVM-interpreting-SPE-residuals>`.
 A 4th dimension could be inferred by plotting smaller or larger points.
-We saw an example of this in the first section on :ref:`visualizing data <data-visualization-chapter>`.
+We saw an example of this in the first section on :ref:`visualizing data <SECTION-data-visualization>`.

 **Summary**